Program: Interdisciplinary Studies (BA)

 Information Sheet, Flyer, or Brochure URL, if available online:

 Course Syllabi.
 URL, if available online:

-Some of the goals of the 2010 Exit Survey were to find out:
+Some of the goals of the 2012 Current Student Survey were to find out:

-1) perceptions by current students using a questionnaire consisting of 12 Likert-scale questions and 12 short-answer questions
+1) perceptions of the current IS students (Fall 2012) using a questionnaire consisting of 14 Likert-scale questions and 6 short-answer questions

 Students’ IS proposals (each student must submit a detailed proposal containing a narrative statement and course plan)